 Pre-orders offer a bonus of the Legion of Dawn Ranger armour pack, a legendary weapon, a Founders player banner, plus VIP access to pre-launch demos.
-Should you opt in to the more expensive Legion of Dawn edition, you'll also get a complete set of Legion of Dawn Javelin armor packs, a legendary weapon and gear attachment, plus the digital soundtrack.
+Should you opt in to the more expensive Legion of Dawn edition, you’ll also get a complete set of Legion of Dawn Javelin armour packs, a legendary weapon and gear attachment, plus the digital soundtrack.

 Mechanically, the planet works as an open world, with colossally huge environments.
 What we’ve seen so far is lush and vibrant, with a tropical rainforest feel.
 Huge trees, rivers, and rock formations seem to make up the majority of the landscape seen in the first gameplay trailers and demos.
 You can expect this world to feel dynamic, with technologies like water accumulation ensuring the environments feel alive.

 The vibe is very much a sci-fi spin on Attack on Titan, with the omni-direction harnesses used to climb and swing around the huge monsters in that manga swapped out in Anthem for mech-like power armour suits called Javelins.
 These suits have been confirmed to be freely controlled by players, with BioWare noting that falling from heights will cause damage.
 The people who wear such suits are known as Freelancers and you are one of them.
-Humanity are at the bottom of the food chain on this aggressive planet, but that hasn’t stopped them from striking back.
+Humanity is at the bottom of the food chain on this aggressive planet, but that hasn’t stopped us from striking back.

 We know BioWare veteran Drew Karpyshyn was working on Anthem for some time.
-If you don't know his name, you'll no doubt be interested to hear that Karpyshyn was the lead writer on some of the studio's most beloved games.
+If you don’t know his name, you’ll no doubt be interested to hear that Karpyshyn was the lead writer on some of the studio’s most beloved games.
 His pen was behind the scripts of Mass Effect 1 and 2 and Knights of the Old Republic.
-Seems like there's potential for Anthem to have a stellar plot.
+Seems like there’s potential for Anthem to have a stellar plot, then.